If you suspect you may have gum disease, would you consider using coconut oil to treat your gum disease?

 You could start with lesser oil and increase the amount next time.

 There is no lack of testimonies that this method does work.
 People who have adopted oil pulling as part of their morning routine, do take a while to get used to it.
 One can start at 10 minutes, 3 times a week and the increase to 20 minutes 3 times a week.
 It is not necessary to do it daily.
 Those who tried it loved how their mouth feel after swishing and that feeling lasted the whole day.
-They felt their tooth sensitivity diminishing substantially.
+They felt their tooth sensitivity diminishing substantially and their teeth feel whiter.

 Why coconut oil